jerv13/zrcms/Notes.md

 ## @todo ##

-- CmsResource will need ContentVersion as property
+-
-- ContainerVersion will need blockInstances as property
+- ContainerVersion will need blockInstances as property HOW?
-- Unsettignn properties makes population of new diffecult
+- View may need a component to read

 - getBlockData in GetBlockRenderDataBasic could work like containers
 - add <identifier> to comments